 As mentioned earlier, there are many Excel Monte Carlo simulation add-ins and they can do millions of repetitions.
-We used this free one in earlier work: tiny.cc/mcsim.
-Even if we ran enough repetitions to see that 11 is the optimal solution, you should remember that simulation will never give you an exact result because it can never do an infinity of repetitions.
+A free one is here: tiny.cc/mcsim.
+Even if we recalculated enough times to see that 11 is the answer, you should remember that simulation will never give you an exact result because it can never do an infinity of repetitions.